 About the Author

-Gene L. Green (PhD, Kings College, Aberdeen University) professor of New Testament at Wheaton College and Graduate School.
-Before coming to Wheaton in 1996, he served for over a decade as professor of New Testament as well as Academic Dean and Rector of the Seminario ESEPA in San José, Costa Rica.
-He is the author of two commentaries in Spanish, 1 Pedro y 2 Pedro (Caribe) and 1 y 2 Tesalonicenses (Portavoz), and English commentaries on 1 and 2 Thessalonians (Pillar Series, Eerdmans) and 2 Peter and Jude (BECNT, Baker).
+Gene L. Green (PhD, Kings College, Aberdeen University) is dean of Trinity International University’s Florida campus.
+Previously, he served as emeritus professor of New Testament at Wheaton College and Graduate School.
 His special research interest is the intersection of the Christian faith and cultures, both ancient and contemporary.
 Gene has pastored and taught in churches in the United States and Latin America since 1972.
-He also serves on the board of John Stott Ministries.